Transcribing Audio Streams

 ODIN allows you to transcribe audio streams in real-time.
-This is useful if you want to build a voice assistant or a chat bot.
-In this article, we will show you how to transcribe audio streams in real-time using our NodeJS SDK.
+This is useful for building voice assistants, chatbots, content moderation tools, and AI-powered applications.
+In this guide, we'll show you how to capture audio from room participants and transcribe it using the Node.js SDK.

-There are many use cases for audio transcription.
-Here are some examples:
+There are many use cases for audio transcription:

 const accessKey = "__YOUR_ACCESS_KEY__";